uchicago-library/lucy/README.md

 (output truncated)
 ```

 Next, we'll want to get the speaker names, transcriptions, and translations.
-I'll format them to look something like a screenplay for the time being.
-That will let us look at more of the data, to be sure we're able to extract it from the XML without any trouble, and it will make a relatively complete, but short example.
+This will let us look at more of the data, to be sure we're able to extract it from the XML without any trouble.
 Modify your script like this:

 ```python
 import urllib.request